GearHost/Docs/docs/create-a-cloudsite.md

 ----------
-**Tip:** Both the Standard and Reserved cloudsites come with 1 GB storage, we charge $0.25 per additional GB you're using.
+**Tip:** All hosting plans except the Free plan come with a 1 GB of storage.
+We charge $0.25 per additional GB you use.